-The U.S. Food and Drug Administration (FDA) has granted breakthrough therapy designation to the selective Bruton tyrosine kinase (BTK) inhibitor orelabrutinib for the treatment of patients with relapsed/refractory mantle cell lymphoma (MCL).
+The FDA has granted breakthrough therapy designation to the selective Bruton tyrosine kinase inhibitor orelabrutinib for the treatment of patients with relapsed/refractory mantle cell lymphoma (MCL).

 This decision is based on results from a phase II trial (NCT04014205) evaluating the safety and efficacy of oral orelabrutinib in 80 patients with B-cell malignancies, including relapsed/refractory chronic lymphocytic leukemia (CLL)/small lymphocytic lymphoma (SLL).
 At a median follow-up of 6.3 months (range = 0.4-13.7), 78 patients were evaluable for response, with an overall response rate of 88.5% (n=69).
 One patient achieved a complete response, while 39 had a partial response (PR) and 29 achieved PR with lymphocytosis.
 The six-month duration of response (DOR) rate was 89.8%.
 Median DOR was not yet reached.
 Disease control rate was 96.2%, with 7.7% of patients experiencing disease stability.